insom/website/_posts/2020/2020-12-31-retrospective.md

 [hypem]: https://hypem.com
 [hypems]: https://hypem.com/support-us

 Definitely worth it for me.
-I'm also adding an implication to my 2018 resolution: be more intentional about music.
+I'm also adding an implication to my 2019 resolution: be more intentional about music.
 I started by thinking I was going to "get into cassettes" and I do have a few and I fixed up three tape players this year, but it's almost too ridiculous a format, and they're just not ... nice.
 I had tapes growing up, they hold some nostalgia but very little aesthetic appeal.

-I started collecting vinyl, not because it sounds good (it does not), but because I do just enjoy having physical tokens of the music I listen to an artists I like.
+I started collecting vinyl, not because it sounds good (it does not), but because I do just enjoy having physical tokens of the music I listen to and artists I like.
 It's pretty much a three way split between almost-free thrift-store finds, over-priced reissues from artists I love (NIN is over-represented) and reasonable-considering-the-niche limited releases from Bandcamp or fan sites.

 Honestly, the two real winners for intentional music consumption in 2020: CDs and Zip files of MP3s.